-Backups are an important precaution when doing changes to the files of your website, especially when you’re not 100% sure what the outcome of those changes might be.
-Remember that nearly every time you install a new theme or plugin, you install code written by different than the previous person, with their own different set of skills and understanding of how things work.
-Sometimes the differences in code can cause things to break.
+Data backups are an essential precaution when doing changes to your website, especially when you’re not 100% sure of the outcome.
+Nearly every time you install a new theme or plugin, you install different pieces of code, written by different people.
+This can sometimes create conflicts and cause things to break

-For example, adding complex plugins to an existing WordPress website with more than 10 plugins active, can cause a conflict in the database and break everything.
-Furthermore, database errors are commonly irreversible.
+For example, adding complex plugins to an existing WordPress website with more than 10 active add-ons, can easily cause a conflict in the database and break everything.
 Same goes for testing out different themes.

-Backups are available through plugins you can get for free from WordPress’ plugin catalogue.
-Note you need to refer to plugin documentation on how to backup and restore your website.
+Backups are available through plugins you can get for free from the WordPress plugin repository.
+Note that you need to refer to the plugin documentation for the specifics on how to backup and restore your website.

 How to Choose a WordPress Website Theme

-A big part of the process on how to make a WordPress website is focused on the theme.
+A big part of the process of how to make a WordPress website is focused on the theme.
 And there is a good reason for that.

-Themes or templates, are WordPress website designs intended to be easily switched with one another.
-They provide a consistent change of the look and feel across your website.
-While it’s worth noting that not all themes are equally aesthetical and functional, with more than 7500 themes available in the WordPress theme catalogue alone, it’s safe to say you might find a favourite.
+Themes or templates, are WordPress website designs intended to be easily customizable.
+They provide a consistent change of the look and feel across your entire site.
+While it’s worth noting that not all themes are equally aesthetical and functional, with more than 7500 themes available in the WordPress theme catalog alone, it’s safe to say you can easily find something suitable for your needs.

-As we talked in the beginning of this tutorial, the WordPress developer community is huge.
-There are dozens, if not hundreds of new WordPress website templates uploaded every day.
-Meanwhile there are also the ones used by tens of thousands and hundred of thousands of websites.
+As we mentioned at the beginning of this tutorial, the WordPress developer community is huge.
+There are dozens, if not hundreds of new website templates uploaded every day.

-There are also plenty of places to browse WordPress website themes.
-Paid and free, and all in between!
+There are also plenty of places to browse WordPress website themes, both Paid and Free.
 You can start with the popular themes on WordPress.org.
-Various studios, focusing on WordPress website development, entered this space and along them – even bigger platforms, known as marketplaces.
-See some of them listed below.

 Types of Theme Licenses

-Free themes are themes usually shared under a type of GNU General Public License (GPL).
-This is a kind of free software license that is intended to license software on the internet as a common wealth.
+Free themes are usually shared under a type of GNU General Public License (GPL).
+This is a free software license that is intended to serve such open-source products without a proprietary owner.

-Usually, software with a GNU GPL license is free to edit and expand upon, and utilize either for commercial or personal use.
+Usually, software solutions with a GNU GPL license are free to edit and used either for commercial or personal purposes.

-Paid themes usually feature an online demo and sometimes a free trial.
-They have become an economy of their own and there are many places online where you can purchase one.
+Paid themes usually feature an online demo and a free trial.
+They have become an economy of their own and many places online offer visually stunning designs for WordPress websites.